agrawalreva/budget-leakage-lakehouse/dashboard/DASHBOARD_ANALYSIS.md

 ### Insights

-1. **Systematic Under-Spending:** 83.3% of instances are under budget, suggesting:
+1. **Systematic Under-Spending:** 83.3% under budget is a RED FLAG:
-   - Overly conservative budgets
+   - Average -36.62% variance indicates budgets are significantly overestimated
-   - Budget allocation issues
-   - Delayed spending
+   - This suggests either: budget planning process needs improvement, or spending is being under-reported
+   - **Action:** Review budget planning methodology and verify all expenses are captured
+   - **Business Impact:** Over-budgeting ties up capital unnecessarily

-2. **Engineering Over-Budget:** Engineering shows 95.77% variance, indicating significant budget overrun
+2. **Engineering Over-Budget:** 95.77% variance in Engineering requires investigation:
+   - May indicate project cost overruns or scope creep
+   - Could be legitimate (new initiatives) or problematic (poor cost control)
+   - **Action:** Department head review of Engineering spending patterns

-3. **Low On-Target Rate:** Only 7.1% of instances are on target, suggesting budget accuracy issues
+3. **Low On-Target Rate:** Only 7.1% on target indicates:
+   - Budget accuracy is poor across the organization
+   - Budgets are not aligned with actual operational needs
+   - **Action:** Implement rolling forecast instead of annual budgets

 ### Business Value